Mitek-Systems/MiSnap-Android/documentation/migration_guide.md

 # MiSnap Migration Guide

-## Upgrading the MiSnap SDK from 4.x to 5.0.0
+## Upgrading the MiSnap SDK from v4.x to v5.0.0
-This new version of MiSnap SDK introduces a variety of improvements over past versions, and it comes with a long list of breaking changes.
-For this reason, it’s not a step-by-step guide on how to migrate your existing integration but a collection of important differences to consider while upgrading.
+This new version of the MiSnap SDK introduces a variety of improvements over past versions, and it comes with a long list of breaking changes.
+For this reason, this is not a step-by-step guide on how to migrate your existing integration, but a collection of important differences to consider while upgrading.

-If you prefer to start fresh with a MiSnap SDK 5.0.0 integration instead, please follow the guide that best suits your needs from the [integration guides](activity_integration_guide.md) section.
+If you prefer to start fresh with a MiSnap SDK v5.0.0 integration instead, please follow the guide that best suits your needs from the [integration guides](activity_integration_guide.md) section.

 ### Project Configuration
 The project configuration and requirements have changed.
 Please look into the [system requirements](../README.md#system-requirements) section for more details.